miggysp/student2/_posts/2023-08-30-basics-js-with-html_IPYNB_2_.md

               link1.href = link2.href;
               link2.href = tempHref;

-              // Show a pop-up message to indicate that the links have been switched alert("Links have been switched!");
+              // THe alert shows that the
+              alert("Links have been switched!");

               // Set the flag to indicate that links are switched